-a) The consolidated financial statements include the financial statements of Chic Republic Public Company Limited ("the Company") and the following subsidiary company:
+a) The consolidated financial statements include the financial statements of Chic Republic Public Company Limited ("the Company") and the following subsidiary companies ("the subsidiaries") (collectively as "the Group"):

-Company's name Nature of business Country of incorporation Percentage of shareholding 2022 (%) 2021 (%) Chic Republic Co., Ltd. Distribution and installation of furniture, house and garden decoration including related services Cambodia 100 100
+Company's name Nature of business Country of incorporation Percentage of shareholding 2023 (%) 2022 (%) Chic Republic Co., Ltd. Distribution and installation of furniture, house and garden decoration including related services Cambodia 100 100 Chic Stay Co., Ltd. Provide management services and lease of properties Thailand 60 -